 - If the page is not indexed, you can request Google to crawl and index your page with the “Request Indexing ” option.
 In this way, you can prevent your competitors to steal your content before it gets indexed.

 How to Report Stolen Content?

-When you complete the check, if you find that the content is stolen, you can take legal action and have it deleted on the web from the DMCA.com site, complaining that it violates your copyrights and it’s content theft.
-Or you can report this sketchy action directly to Google from this link.
+When you complete the check, if you find that the content is stolen, you can take legal action and have it deleted on the web from the DMCA, complaining that it violates your copyrights and it’s content theft.
+Or you can report this sketchy action directly to Google.

 From here, you can review how you can file a stolen content complaint to Google through the explanations below.

 - By clicking on the link, we get to the “Report Spam” screen, where we select “Report Webspam” and proceed to the next screen.

 - You can make a complaint by filling in the relevant fields with the web page that you think is a copy of the newly opened page of yours.
 In order to achieve a fast result, you must ensure that the information provided is accurate and complete.